moeamaya/architechie/src/pages/about/index.md

 templateKey: about-page
 title: >-
-  Our world is changing more from building apps than airports, and as keepers of our collective culture, architects need to be involved.
+  Our world is changing more from building apps than airports, and as keepers of our collective culture, <strong>architects need to be involved.</strong>
 description: >
   We're an intrepid band of architects now working in the tech industry and helping others do the same. <br><br>